babashka/babashka/README.md

 If you're a bash expert, you probably don't need this.
 But for those of us who scan use a bit of Clojure in their shell scripts, it may be useful.

-Babashka runs as a binary with fast startup time and uses [sci](https://github.com/borkdude/sci) for interpreting Clojure, which results in faster startup times:
+Babashka runs as a binary and uses [sci](https://github.com/borkdude/sci) for interpreting Clojure, which results in faster startup times:

 ``` shellsession
 $ time clj -e "(require '[clojure.java.shell :as shell])" ./download_html.clj